 Several factors can contribute to the discrepancy between local and global path reconstructions.
-First, noise in the toroidal coordinates can distort lifted path (compare Fig.~\ref{fig:Gardner-comp}D to Fig.~\ref{fig:simulation_segment}C).
-Second, when the time points are sparse or the animal moves quickly, two types of lifting errors can occur: toroidal coordinates $\Theta(t)$ and $\Theta(t+1)$ that should be lifted to the same tile may be lifted to different tiles (see Fig.~\ref{fig:lifting_issues}A), or coordinates $\Theta(t)$ and $\Theta(t+1)$ that should be lifted to distinct tiles may end up lifting to the same tile (see Fig.~\ref{fig:lifting_issues}B).
-Accumulated errors of this type can can cause large-scale distortions in the global path reconstruction (see SI Section 4.3).
+First, noise in the toroidal coordinates can distort the lifted path (compare Fig.~\ref{fig:Gardner-comp}D to Fig.~\ref{fig:simulation_segment}B).
+Second, when the sampled time points are too sparse, two types of lifting errors can occur: toroidal coordinates $\Theta(t)$ and $\Theta(t+1)$ that should be lifted to the same tile may be lifted to different tiles (see Fig.~\ref{fig:lifting_issues}A), or coordinates $\Theta(t)$ and $\Theta(t+1)$ that should be lifted to distinct tiles may end up lifting to the same tile (see Fig.~\ref{fig:lifting_issues}B).
+Accumulated errors of this type can cause large-scale distortions in the global path reconstruction (see SI Section 4.3).